tensorpack/tensorpack/examples/OpenAIGym/README.md

 `./train-atari.py --env Breakout-v0 --gpu 0`

+The pre-trained models are all trained with 4 GPUs.

 ### To run a pretrained Atari model for 100 episodes:

 1. Download models from [model zoo](https://drive.google.com/open?id=0B9IPQTvr2BBkS0VhX0xmS1c5aFk)